EvanJ4536/Ransomware-Analysis/README.md

 <br/>
  **2. This function loads a DLL from an altered path into the current process's address space**
  ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/DLL-side-loading.png?raw=true)
- Takes a uint8_t as a parameter that is a fileName, converts it to 16 bit wide character then passes it into LoadLibraryExW() as the library file name with the flag LOAD_WITH_ALTERED_SEARCH_PATH, this tell the function what path to begin searching for the DLL.
+ Takes a uint8_t as a parameter that holds integer values that represent the ASCII values for an absolute path to a file (this is an obfusication attempt I think), converts it to 16 bit wide character then passes it into LoadLibraryExW() as the library file path with the flag LOAD_WITH_ALTERED_SEARCH_PATH.
 <br/>
 <br/>